ebp-nor/workshop-2024/10_Rapid_curation.md

 After this is finished, you should be left with an out.pretext file, and this can be used for manual curation.

-However, since the yeast species you were working on had some ambiguous Hi-C contact signals, we´re gonna let you try your hand at curating the EBP-Nor brook lamprey instead!
-To download this file to your local computer, open a new terminal window, navigate to where you want to place your file, and use the code below:
+If you don´t want to wait for your scripts to finish, and you want to start curating right away, we have provided both the files you need to do so.
+To download these files to your local computer, open a new terminal window, navigate to where you want to place the files, and use the code below:

 ```
-scp -r <username>@fox.educloud.no:/projects/ec146/data/pretext_data/lampetra_planeri_hap1.pretext .
+scp -r <username>@saga.sigma2.no:/cluster/projects/nn9984k/file.pretext .

-scp -r <username>@fox.educloud.no:/projects/ec146/data/pretext_data/lampetra_planeri_hap1.tpf .
+scp -r <username>@saga.sigma2.no:/cluster/projects/nn9984k/file.tpf .
 ```

 ### For information: converting fastq files to BAM